idelchi/go-match/README.md

-# go-match Overview
+# go-match

-`go-match` go-match is a simple command-line utility to check if a path matches a globstar pattern.
+`go-match` is a simple command-line utility that filters a list of paths based on include and exclude globstar patterns.

-Returns a string "true" if the path matches the pattern, "false" otherwise.
+The program takes a list of paths as input and outputs a JSON array of paths that match the include patterns and don't match the exclude patterns.

 ## Getting Started